-Jess McAllen is an Auckland-based freelance journalist who writes about social issues and pop culture.
+Jess McAllen is an Wellington-based freelance journalist who writes about social issues and pop culture.

 Content by Jess